StockSharp/StockSharp/Connectors/FTX/README.md

   - Order status subscriptions with automatic retrieval of active and historical orders.
   - Portfolio and position information for the main account or a specified sub‑account.
 - **Connectivity**
-  - Asynchronous message adapter built on top of `AsyncMessageAdapter`.
+  - Asynchronous message adapter built on top of `MessageAdapter`.
   - Combined REST client for historical data and WebSocket client for real‑time updates.
   - Connection heartbeat interval of one second by default.